KonstantinSchubert/pennytoken-spec/details.md

  ```
  {
-   "pennytoken-service-provider" : "<Identifying URL of the service provider that issued the token.>"
+   "pennytoken-service-provider" : "<Identifying domain of the service provider that issued the token.>"
    "pennytoken-token-secret" : <The secret that uniquely identifies the token.>
  }
  ```